ladds History, Family Crest & Coats of Arms

 The surname ladds was first found in Somerset where Godric Ladda was one of the first records of the name c.
 1100.
 Later Richard Ladde was listed in Northumberland c.
 1175 and Walter le Ladd was listed in Kent.
 The Hundredorum Rolls of lists: Roger Ladde in Huntingdonshire and Thomas Ladde in Cambridgeshire.

-Important Dates for the ladds family
+Early History of the ladds family

 This web page shows only a small excerpt of our ladds research.
 Another 38 words (3 lines of text) covering the years 166 and 1664 are included under the topic Early ladds History in all our PDF Extended History products and printed products wherever possible.